-Zohran Mamdani sworn in as New York mayor with historic Quran
+Zohran Mamdani takes oath as New York mayor with historic Quran

-The incoming mayor will take his oath of office with two family editions of the Quran and a 19th century edition, symbolising New York City history.
+Incoming mayor uses edition symbolising New York City history; to use two family Qurans in public ceremony on Friday.

 Zohran Mamdani on Thursday became the first New York City mayor to be sworn in using a Quran.